Rooted Meadows School Concept

 A Waldorf-guided micro-school offers a deeply intentional learning environment, where children are truly known.
 With smaller group sizes and mixed-age learning, children build strong relationships not only with their teachers, but also with one another, developing empathy, leadership, and collaboration across ages.
 Children learn to communicate with a wide range of peers, resolve conflicts thoughtfully, and take meaningful roles within a close-knit community.

-Our experience visiting Waldorf micro schools has shown us how powerfully this model supports academic learning, creativity, and life skills that are often missed in larger settings.
+Our experience visiting micro schools has shown us how powerfully this model supports academic learning, creativity, and life skills that are often missed in larger settings.
 Beginning as a micro-school allows us to grow organically, establish a strong school culture, and create a warm, connected foundation that will carry forward as the school grows.

 Why Waldorf?